 (Source: Table24 The GlaxoSmithKline Biological Clinical Safety and Pharmacovigilance report to Regulatory Authority PSUR 15)

-As per their calculations, the observed deaths were less than that was expected.
-However, among the infants, there was a clustering of deaths immediately following vaccination, with 42 deaths taking place in the first three days after vaccination, and only 8 deaths in the next 3 days.93%ofdeaths(54deaths)intheinfants below 1 year, occur in the first 10 daysand7%(2deaths) occur in the next 10 days.
+The observed deaths are less than what was expected (Table 1).
+However, among the infants, there was a clustering of deaths immediately following vaccination, with 42 deaths taking place in the first three days after vaccination, and only 8 deaths in the next 3 days.
+54deaths (93%) below 1 year, occur in the first 10 days and 3 deaths 7%) occur in the next 10 days.
 Had the deaths been ‘coincidental SIDS deaths’ this disparity in number of deaths in the two time periods, would not have been observed.
-The fact thatrate of deaths decreases rapidly as time elapses after immunization suggests that the deaths could be related to vaccination.
-These are otherwise ‘unexplained deaths’ and will have been investigated by a competent forensic team and the immunization records will have been examined to check if the infant was up to date with its vaccinations.
-Reporting bias has little role under these circumstances.
+SIDS deaths would have been spread uniformly over the 20 day period.
+The fact that the rate of deaths decreases rapidly as time elapses after immunization suggests that the deaths could be related to vaccination.

-In the same way,inchildrenolderthan1year,83.3%deaths(5deaths) occur in the first 10 days and16.7%(1death) occurs in the next 10 days.
-I have previously commented on the fact that the sudden deaths are clustered around the date of vaccinationwhich is also seen in the 16th PSUR(6).
+In the same way, in children older than oneyear, 5 deaths (83.3%) occur in the first 10 days and1 death(17%) occurs in the next 10 days.
+The clustering of deaths seen in PSUR 15 was also noticed in the PSUR 16 and this has been commented on previously (6).

 GSK Response

-The CEO of GlaxoSmithKline Sir Andrew Witty responded to this criticism through Dr Norman Begg his Chief Medical Officer.
-The response is uploaded here (7)
+The CEO of GlaxoSmithKline, Sir Andrew Witty, responded to this criticism (7).

-He wrote